History - 65 Years - Our Story is You

 Channel 10 began offering additional programming from other public television stations through the National Educational Network but was also producing and airing local programs such as "Wee Weekly", "The Inquiring Mind", "Way Off Broadway", "Green Thumb", and "Golden Years".

 In 1963, MATC obtained a license for a second station, WMVT-TV, assigned to Channel 36.
 Throughout the years, the two stations experienced technological advances, including broadcasting in color in 1965, joining the PBS satellite system in 1978, stereo broadcasting in 1985, and digital broadcasting in 2000.

-Over 200 hours of programming are broadcast each day, 365 days a year, and viewers enjoy a quality mix of public affairs, cultural, entertainment, children's and adult education programs.
+Milwaukee PBS broadcasts over 200 hours of programming each day, 365 days a year, and viewers enjoy a quality mix of public affairs, cultural, minority, entertainment, children's and adult education programs.
 Our local award-winning shows include "Outdoor Wisconsin", "Around the Corner with John McGivern", "¡Adelante!", "10thirtysix", "Black Nouveau", and "The Arts Page".